-Bud bug infestation.
+Bud bugs infestation.
 Mention those three words in a group of friends and most likely you will get looks of horror accompanied by deafening silence.
 Even though difficult to control, a bed bug infestation can happen to anyone and a bed bug infestation can occur in even the cleanest of homes.

 The common bed bug, which was almost unheard of thirty years ago, has made its return in U.S. communities everywhere.
-Even though it is true that most infestations are found in hotels/motels, dormitories and multifamily housing, private residence infestation continues to grow rapidly.
+Even though it’s true that most infestations are found in hotels/motels, dormitories and multifamily housing, private residence bed bug infestation continues to grow rapidly.
 Hospitals are also being plagued by these tiny critters.
 More than a third of pest-management companies treated bed bug infestations in hospitals in 2012, 6% more than the year before and more than twice as many as in 2010, according to a survey released by the National Pest Management Association.
-The percentage of exterminators dealing with bed bugs in nursing homes has also almost doubled since 2010, to 46%.
+The percentage of exterminators dealing with bed bug infestation in nursing homes has also almost doubled since 2010, to 46%.
 Bed bug experts also report finding bed bugs in ambulances.
 And it’s no wonder since the common bed bug can survive up to 18 months without a food source.
 And like all insects, it has adjusted to do exactly that: survive.

 10 WORST CITIES IN THE USA FOR BED BUG INFESTATION